RETURN to Periodic Table

 Electron Shell

-Helium only has 1 electron shell (an s-orbital) containing 2 electrons — a di-electron.
+Helium only has 1 electron shell, a spherical s-orbital, and it contains 2 electrons — a di-electron.
 We describe it with an electron configuration of 1s2.
-The “1s2” means: shell number 1, the s-orbital, which contains 2 electrons.
-The full-color wireframe represents a pair of electrons — a di-electron.
-In this case they are forming a sphere-shaped s-orbital.
+The “1–s–2” means: shell number 1, the s-orbital, which contains 2 electrons.
+The full-color wireframe (below) represents a di-electron.

 The image below provides a different view of the spherical helium atom.
-The size of the nucleus in the center is greatly exaggerated.
+Note that the size of the nucleus in the center is greatly exaggerated.
 If the electron cloud were the size of a large football stadium, the nucleus would be the size of a penny at the center of the field — barely visible.

 Helium has the smallest atomic radius on the periodic table.
 (This square represents the size of the largest atom, Francium, Fr).